mcoulombe/ts-db-relay/README.md

    export TS_AUTHKEY=tskey-auth-x-x # reusable ephemeral key is recommended for quick iterations
    ```

 9. Run docker compose to start pre-configured test databases.
-This will set up the databases and update the `.config.hujson` file with the database entries.
+This will set up the databases and update the `data/.config.hujson` file with the database entries.

    ```bash
    # Start all database engines (default)